marcel-goldschen-ohm/single-molecule-imaging-toolbox/README.md

     * Channels
         * Images (every image is an ImageStack, even if only one frame)
         * Spots
+            * Location in Images
-            * Time Series (e.g. z-projection through image stack)
+            * Time Series (e.g. z-projection through ImageStack)
         * Alignment to another Channel (e.g. via image registration)